shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 As an action, you may end the current dream.

 Whenever a dream ends, you regain spell points equal to the value of your Dream Die.

+### Sleep Form

+At level 7, you’re unbound from your physical form.
+When you enter a new dream, your dream self can appear as any creature you’ve seen before.
+It still has your stats and abilities.
+It gains 1 feature of the chosen creature, and can use that feature once per dream.

 ### Location Shift